bredelings/BAli-Phy/TODO/Unicode.md

 - Keep `Hs::Char` as `char32_t`.
 - Keep `Hs::String` as `std::string` containing UTF-8 bytes.
+- Treat `CPPString` as opaque C++ `std::string` transport.
+Wrapper modules decide whether a value is validated text, raw bytes, a path, or a diagnostic.
+- Treat `Data.Text.Text` as validated UTF-8 over `CPPString`, with byte offset/length internally and code-point semantics in the public API.
+- Defer `Data.Text.Encoding` until `Data.ByteString` is split from `Text` and can represent raw bytes directly.
 - Add a narrow shared `util/utf8.{H,cc}` module for UTF-8 decoding, UTF-8
   encoding, Unicode scalar validation, and code-point/byte offset conversion.
   Do not let it grow into a general Unicode category or normalization library.